-Remote walk along the length of an iconic shinge spit with views inland and out to see.
+Remote walk along the length of an iconic shingle spit with views inland and out to see.
 Shingle!
 Sep-Mar only.
 Check firing times!

 There is 9 miles of shingle walking.